FAAM-146/faam-data/faam_data/docs/main/introduction.rst

 data product within 24 hours of a flight, although this may take slightly longer when on detachment.
-The preliminary DECADES file, indicated by the postfix ``_prelim`` in the filename will initially be made available to registered users through the FAAM website, where it will also be available to visualise.
+The preliminary DECADES file, indicated by the postfix ``_prelim`` in the filename will initially be made available to registered users through the `FAAM website <https://www.faam.ac.uk>`_, where it will also be available to visualise.

 The preliminary file is intended to be used only for initial visualisation and analysis while the data go through inspection and manual flagging.